 William Faulkner's Rowan Oak - Oxford, MS

 An absolutely stunning mansion of Greek Revival architecture, Faulkner's Mississippi home is secluded behind the pines and oaks of the south, shrouding it in mystery.
 There's no fee to visit the 29-acre grounds and walk among the trees although there is a $5 cover charge to enter the house.
-Open year round to curious bibliophiles and history buffs, Rowan Oak offers self-guided and audio tours of the house and grounds including outbuildings, cabins, and more.
+Open year-round to curious bibliophiles and history buffs, Rowan Oak offers self-guided and audio tours of the house and grounds including outbuildings, cabins, and more.

 Edgar Allen Poe:

 Poe, like Twain, left a broad impressionist stroke across the country, reflected in the collection of museums dedicated to his life.
 No matter where you're at in New England, chances are you won't be far from a Poe site.
-Visit the Edgar Allen Poe National Historical Site in Philadelphia, the Poe Cottage in the Bronx, New York, the Baltimore Poe House and Museum, the Poe House and Museum in Richmond, Virginia, or his grave in Baltimore.
-The Poe Museum in Richmond is reportedly the best based on collections, archives, and exquisite curation although Poe fans might enjoy seeing the Poe Toaster at his grave in Baltimore, leaving behind cognac and roses on the tombstone.
+Visit the Edgar Allen Poe National Historic Site in Philadelphia, the Poe Cottage in the Bronx, New York, the Baltimore Poe House, and Museum, the Poe House and Museum in Richmond, Virginia, or his grave in Baltimore.
+The Poe Museum in Richmond is reportedly the best based on collections, archives, and exquisite curation although Poe fans might enjoy seeing Poe Toaster at his grave in Baltimore, leaving behind cognac and roses on the tombstone.